Cube (1997 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Bob Graham of the San Francisco Chronicle was highly critical: "If writer-director Vincenzo Natali, storyboard artist for Keanu Reeves's Johnny Mnemonic, were as comfortable with dialogue and dramatizing characters as he is with images, this first feature of his might have worked better".
 Nick Schager from Slant Magazine rated the film three out of five stars, noting that, its intriguing premise and initially chilling mood were undone by threadbare characterizations, and lack of a satisfying explanation for the cube's existence.
 He concluded the film "winds up going nowhere fast".

 Anita Gates of The New York Times was more positive, saying the story "proves surprisingly gripping, in the best Twilight Zone tradition.
 The ensemble cast does an outstanding job on the cinematic equivalent of a bare stage...
 Everyone has his or her own theory about who is behind this peculiar imprisonment...
 The weakness in Cube is the dialogue, which sometimes turns remarkably trite...
 The strength is the film's understated but real tension.
 Vincenzo Natali, the film's fledgling director and co-writer, has delivered an allegory, too, about futility, about the necessity and certain betrayal of trust, about human beings who do not for a second have the luxury of doing nothing".
 Bloody Disgusting gave a positive review: "Shoddy acting and a semi-weak script can't hold this movie back.
 It's simply too good a premise and too well-directed to let minor hindrances derail its creepy premise".
 Kim Newman from Empire Online gave the film 4/5 stars, writing: "Too many low-budget sci-fi films try for epic scope and fail; this one concentrates on making the best of what it's got and does it well".

 Accolades

 The film won the award for Best Canadian First Feature Film at the 1997 Toronto International Film Festival and the Jury Award at the Brussels International Festival of Fantasy Film.

 In 2001, an industry poll conducted by Playback named it the eighth best Canadian film of the preceding 15 years.

-The film, and its concept of prisoners in identical rooms riddled with traps, is referenced in Liu Cixin's acclaimed in 2008 novel, The Dark Forest.

 Franchise

 Sequel

-After Cube achieved cult status, it was followed by a sequel, Cube 2: Hypercube, released in 2002.
+Cube was followed by a sequel, Cube 2: Hypercube, released in 2002.